mdancho84/mdancho84.github.io/_lab-episodes/episode1.md

 image: webinars/episode1/how-to-learn-r-fast.png
 ---

+In this first episode of [Learning Labs](https://www.business-science.io/labs/), we discuss how to how to learn R fast, and give you a 30-minute playbook for success.

-Data Science Education is bad.
+__The Problem:__ Data Science Education is bad.
 There are a million people saying a million different things.
 Most "data scientists" doing the talking have no experience in the real world.
 Most programs suck.
 This makes learning data science a struggle.
 The sad fact is that most learners don't succeed.

-In this first episode of [Learning Labs](https://www.business-science.io/labs/), we discuss how to how to learn R fast, and give you a 30-minute playbook for success.
+__The Solution:__ We understand the issue.
+We've studied it over the course of a year designing and devloping trainings and workshops.
+In this Business Science Learning Lab we give you 3 strategies to Learn R Fast.

 <div class="text-center">
 <a href="https://www.youtube.com/watch?v=lv7dPtZGrrg"><img src="/assets/webinars/episode1/vide-thumb.png"></a>